 - 8.2.1 General.
-Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable. - 8.2.2 Areas to Which this Article Applies.
-This Article shall apply to all flood hazard areas within the Town, as established in Section 8.2.3 of this Article. - 8.2.3 Basis for Establishing Flood Hazard Areas.
-The Flood Insurance Study for Bradford County, Florida and Incorporated Areas, dated May 2, 2012 and all subsequent amendments and revisions, and the accompanying Flood Insurance Rate Maps, and all subsequent amendments and revisions to such maps, are adopted by reference as a part of this Article and shall serve as the minimum basis for establishing flood hazard areas.
-Studies and maps that establish flood hazard areas are on file at the Office of the Town Clerk, Town Hall located at 17435 Tetstone Avenue, Brooker, Florida. - 8.2.4 Submission of Additional Data to Establish Flood Hazard Areas.
+Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable. - 8.2.2 Areas to Which this Ordinance Applies.
+This Article shall apply to all flood hazard areas within the Town, as established in Section 8.2.3 of this Article. - 8.2.3 Basis for establishing flood hazard areas.
+The Flood Insurance Study for Alachua County, Florida and Incorporated Areas dated November 2, 2018, and all subsequent amendments and revisions, and the accompanying Flood Insurance Rate Maps, and all subsequent amendments and revisions to such maps, are adopted by reference as a part of this Article and shall serve as the minimum basis for establishing flood hazard areas.
+Studies and maps that establish flood hazard areas are on file at the Town Hall, 20613 North State Route 121, LaCrosse, Florida. - 8.2.4 Submission of Additional Data to Establish Flood Hazard Areas.
 To establish flood hazard areas and base flood elevations, pursuant to Section 8.5 of this Article the Floodplain Administrator may require submission of additional data.
 Where field surveyed topography prepared by a Florida licensed professional surveyor or digital topography accepted by the community indicates that ground elevations: - 1.
-Are below the closest applicable base flood elevation, even in areas not delineated as a special flood hazard area on a Federal Insurance Rate Map, the area shall be considered as flood hazard area and subject to the requirements of this Article and, as applicable, the requirements of the Florida Building Code. - 2.
+Are below the closest applicable base flood elevation, even in areas not delineated as a special flood hazard area on a Flood Insurance Rate Map, the area shall be considered as flood hazard area and subject to the requirements of this Article and, as applicable, the requirements of the Florida Building Code. - 2.
 Are above the closest applicable base flood elevation, the area shall be regulated as special flood hazard area unless the applicant obtains a Letter of Map Change that removes the area from the special flood hazard area. - 8.2.5 Other Laws.
 The provisions of this Article shall not be deemed to nullify any provisions of local, state or federal law. - 8.2.6 Abrogation and Greater Restrictions.
 This Article supersedes any ordinance in effect for management of development in flood hazard areas.
-However, it is not intended to repeal or abrogate any existing ordinances including the Florida Building Code.
+However, it is not intended to repeal or abrogate any existing ordinances including but not limited to land development regulations, zoning ordinances, stormwater management regulations, or the Florida Building Code.
 In the event of a conflict between this Article and any other ordinance, the more restrictive shall govern.
-This Article shall not impair any deed restriction, covenant or easement, but any land that is subject to such interests shall also be governed by this Article.

-- 8.2.7 Interpretation.
+This Article shall not impair any deed restriction, covenant or easement, but any land that is subject to such interests shall also be governed by this Article. - 8.2.7 Interpretation.
 In the interpretation and application of this Article, all provisions shall be: - 1.
 Considered as minimum requirements; - 2.
 Liberally construed in favor of the governing body; and - 3.
 Deemed neither to limit nor repeal any other powers granted under state statutes.